zer0infinity/OGR2GUI/Readme.txt

 1. About
 OGR2GUI x64 is a fork from the original ogr2gui from Inventis.
 It is an application to convert and manipulate geospatial data.
 The front end is build upon GDAL/OGR ogr2ogr command line utility therefore it is also fully compatible with the well-known ogr2ogr options.

 2. Features
 - GUI for ogr2ogr:
 * File
 * Database
-* Web service
+* Web Service
 * Projections
 * Option input (optional)
+* Log file
 - ogr2ogr 1.12dev as command line

 3. System Requirements